 I don't give cleaning my Brussels sprouts too much work.
 I typically pour them all into a colander, rinse and give them a few shakes.
 Then trim the bottom off of each sprout and then cut them in half, making sure to remove any outer leaves that are wilted or yellowing.
 That's it.

 I might cut the sprout into quarters if I encounter a rather large one.
 You want them to all be roughly the same size cut.

 Tips for Crockpot Brussels Sprouts

-How do you make Balsamic Glaze?
+How do you make homemade balsamic glaze?

 I make a very simple balsamic glaze by simply reducing balsamic vinegar in a saucepan until it gets thick and syrupy.
 The recipe I follow is:

 - Add as much balsamic as you like into a saucepan (I like to do about 2 cups so I have leftover glaze for other dishes).

 - Turn on the burner heat to about medium.